cc11rocks/encryptedMountHDD/README.md

 the
 script for
 other
-encryption or filesystem types (feel free to fork the project).
+encryption types or filesystems (feel free to fork the project).

 Please make sure the path "/mnt/backup" exists before using these scripts.